almenscorner/AppPruner/README.md

   - --forget-pkg
   - --unload-launch-daemons
   - --output-path <path>         (default: current directory)
+  - --brew-name <string>        (Homebrew name to look up for the app.
+If not set app name will be used.)

 - sync-definitions
   - Syncs the local catalog with the remote source.